Crispy Deep-Fried Spicy Enoki Mushrooms (They Taste Like Chicken!)

 • 1 cup water

-• Flakey sea salt (for garnishing; optional)
+• Garnish: Flakey sea salt (substitute regular salt)

 Instructions